clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/getting_started_cli.md

 The `-e` option prints the value returned by the expression (if it is not `nil`).

+> Note: you can find more detailed information about [Creating New Projects](https://clojure-doc.org/articles/ecosystem/libraries_authoring/#creating-new-projects) later in this guide.

 ### Working in the REPL

 In your project directory, start up a repl (`clj`) and